-- a) Course information - b) Enquiries, contracts or order handling, including amendments - c) Customer feedback, including customer complaints.
+- 1. Course information - 2.
+Enquiries, contracts or order handling, including amendments - 3.
+Customer feedback, including customer complaints

 General information to students must be properly documented and visible in a common area such as reception or kitchen facilities.
 For this purpose, the centre is required to have a wall board where information can be visually and appropriately displayed.